Phoebe Philo

-Phoebe Philo OBE (born 1 January 1973) is a British fashion designer.
-She was the creative director of fashion brands Céline from 2008 to 2018 and Chloé from 2001 to 2006.
+Phoebe Philo OBE (born 25 October 1973) is an English fashion designer.
+She was the creative director of fashion brands Céline from 2008 to 2017 and Chloé from 2001 to 2006.
+Her eponymous line launched in 2023.

-Early life and education
+Early life

+Background

 Philo was born in Paris to British parents working there.
 Her father, Richard, is a surveyor and her mother, Celia, is an art dealer and graphic artist who had a hand in creating David Bowie's Aladdin Sane album cover.
 The family returned to Britain when she was two years old, and she was raised in Harrow, London, with her two younger siblings Louis and Frankie.
 In 1987, at the age of 14, she began customizing her clothes after receiving a sewing machine as a birthday present from her parents.

+Studies

 Philo studied at Central Saint Martins College of Art and Design in London, graduating in 1996.
 She graduated showing a final student collection that The Guardian would later describe as having a "Latino influence and huge gold jewellery".
 She quickly joined Chloé as Stella McCartney's first assistant for ready-to-wear collection in Paris.

 Career

 Chloé, 1997–2006

 Philo began working for Chloé in 1997 as Stella McCartney's design assistant, succeeding her as creative director in 2001.
-At Chloé, she was credited with ushering in the trend for babydoll dresses and heavy leather accessories, such as the Paddington bag.
+At Chloé, she was credited with contrasting babydoll dresses with heavy leather accessories, such as the Paddington bag.
 During that time, she also became the first designer at a major fashion brand to take an official extended maternity leave.
 In 2002, Philo commissioned Sophie Hicks to create a concept for the Chloé stores.
+During her time at Chloé, Philo brought "easy-to-wear, feelgood designs, which mix boyish and girlish, retro and contemporary in a deft way".
 In 2006 Philo left Chloé.
 She subsequently moved back to London to be with her family and had her second child.
-She later told The Guardian in 2009 that after stepping down from Chloé, she had explored launching her own line, but “the time wasn’t right”.